Belarus Fights Poppy Seed Addiction

 Poppy seeds, or bubki in slang, remain a major cooking ingredient and also a leading opiate drug in Belarus.
 Until the decree came into force, anyone could sell bubki freely, with considerable profits being turned over in the small, but lucrative business.
-Today, the estimated number of addicts in Belarus reached 150,000 people, or 1.6% of the total population.
+According to drug detox el paso, the estimated number of addicts in Belarus reached 150,000 people, or 1.6% of the total population.
 This number has grown almost threefold since 2004.

 The police are glad the decree has finally come into effect and hope to eliminate the bubki business in one year’s time.
 More experienced addicts, however, do not think this is possible.
 The highly lucrative nature of the business and current minor penalties for violating the law will keep its trade alive for a long time to come.